The Benefits of Paternity Testing: Personal Information (Peace of Mind) and Legal Issues

 Unfortunately, there are many complicated legal issues surrounding paternity rights.
 We strive to assist parties on either side of the situation as best we can, offering fair and unbiased resources that can provide help in your specific situation.

 You will want a paternity test if a woman claims that you fathered her child—particularly if you are not married to her.
 This will allow you to determine if you are or are not the father in question.
 A woman may call for a paternity test if a man refuses to support a child he has fathered and the link between father and child must be confirmed.
 A paternity test is needed in order to pursue these claims.

 Failure to prove you are not the father—or failing to prove the child belongs to the stated person—can result in a delay of restitution, case loss, or outright dismissal.
 The court will not always invite you to request a paternity test, so you must be proactive.

 While many may take offence to a paternity test in the UK, there is no denying that it can bring peace of mind.
 Suppose you have recently gone through a breakup, separation, or period where you and a partner were sexually active and reconciled several weeks later.
 In that case, it can be comforting to know the child you are having is yours.
 It takes at least two weeks for a woman to know she is pregnant—often more—and how she decides to tell her partner is her choice.

 This has the disadvantage, however, of leaving some men feeling emotionally distraught—even more so if they are infertile or have had a vasectomy.
-A paternity test can provide peace of mind for men knowing the child is theirs, and can also identify misinformation about sterility or a botched vasectomy.
+A paternity test can provide an answer for a possible father knowing the child is theirs, and can also identify misinformation about sterility or a botched vasectomy.

 Curiosity and Medical Reasons